ponylang/rfcs/text/0000-http-streaming.md

 2. Inhibit pipelining of requests while a streaming response is in progress.
 Since processing of a streaming response can take a relatively long time, acting on additional requests in the meantime does nothing but use up memory.
 And if the server is being used to stream media, it is possible that these additional requests will themselves generate large responses.
 Instead just let the requests queue up until a maximum queue length is reached (a small number) at which point back-pressure the inbound TCP stream.
 There are three ways to possibly accomplish this:

     1. Remove pipelined dispatch functionality entirely.
 Consider that in the very common case of fetching data from single files in the file system, or from an already-open database, the file system can be an order of magnitude *faster* than the network connection back to the client, so any opportunity for speedup is limited.
 Plus there is the increased overhead of more file handles open at once, and RAM usage.
-Many browsers do not make use of this mode anyway.
+Many browsers do not make use of this mode anyway and just use multiple connections.

     2. Add a parameter to `Server.create` to disable pipelining on all sessions, similar to the existing parameter on `Client.create`.
 Presumably the HTTP server main program knows if it is going to be serving large files or not.